About the course

 All core reading material will take the form of peer-reviewed publications, which you will have access to via the University online library, SOLO.

-The Associate Director and administrative team have responsibility for providing support on a broad range of topics.
+The Course Director and administrative team have responsibility for providing support on a broad range of topics.
 You will be assigned a dissertation supervisor on the course, who will guide you through your dissertation.
 You will also be assigned a college advisor, whose support you can seek for issues you do not want to discuss with members of the course team.
 Your first port of call for queries will usually be one of the course administrators, followed by your academic advisor.

 No experimental facilities are provided as students will not be undertaking research during the course.
 When you visit Oxford you will have access to the libraries and college facilities, but you will not have a dedicated workspace as the course is mainly provided online.